python-compilers-workshop/python-compilers-workshop.github.io/index.md

 questions that seem like they could benefit from some cross-project collaboration.
 For example:

-* If I wrap a C function using Cython/CFFI/SWIG/..., can we somehow expose the original C function to Numba/PyPy/Pyston/etc. to cut out the wrapper overhead?
-What about vice-versa: if I have a Python function that's been JIT-compiled and I pass it to some Fortran code like [`scipy.optimize.fmin`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html#scipy.optimize.fmin), could there be some way for `scipy` to call the JIT-compiled function directly?
+* If I wrap a C function using Cython/CFFI/SWIG/..., could there somehow be a way to expose the original C function to Numba/PyPy/Pyston/etc. to cut out the wrapper overhead?
+What about
+  vice-versa: if I have a Python function that's been JIT-compiled and I pass it to some Fortran code like [`scipy.optimize.fmin`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html#scipy.optimize.fmin), could there be some way for `scipy` to call the JIT-compiled function directly?
 Can Numba and Pyston benefit from PyPy's work on